breser/git2consul/readme.md

 A client system should query Consul for the subset of the KV containing the data relevant to its operation.
 To extend the above example, our `foo_service` on the development network might subscribe to the KV root `vp_config/development/foo_service` and emit any changes to disk (via something like [fsconsul](https://github.com/ryanbreen/fsconsul)) or environment variables (via something like [envconsul](https://github.com/hashicorp/envconsul)).

+##### Tokens

+If you are using tokens for ACLs, you can pass a token to git2consul by specifying the `TOKEN` environment variable.  git2consul requires read/write access to your KV.

 ##### License

 Apache 2.0